OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Xero Shoes Z-Trail Sandals

-However, compared to other lightweight hiking sandals that come at a budget price, the Xero Z-Trail has reinforced instep tabs and a minor heel cup that provide a more secure fit.
+But when compared to other budget-friendly lightweight hiking sandals, the Xero Z-Trail stands out with its reinforced instep tabs and a slight heel cup, ensuring a more secure fit.

-Thus, even if they aren’t ideal for highly technical terrain, I found these hiking sandals to be well-suited for moderate trails and inclines.
+So, while they may not be the best choice for highly technical terrains, I found these hiking sandals quite suitable for moderate trails and slopes.

 Additionally, you can check the latest version (Xero Shoes Z-Trail EV) where they introduced a TrailFoam layer in the midsole, for an increased level of comfort.